Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-Because we are a company of engineers, I hope that by choosing topics that are new or interesting technologies, we can create excitement within the company.
+Since we are an engineering company, I hope that by taking up new or interesting technologies as topics, we can create excitement within the company.

 Komatsu